codythefennec/codythefennec/README.md

 I have a passion for video games and video game development even though I don't have the most time for it..

-Slowly working on building a resume and working towards managing my ADHD so I can work professionally.
+Working on getting cyber security certifications so I can enter the field professionaly!

-Currently Looking Foward to: Internships!!!
+Currently Looking Foward to: Cybersecurity Internships!!!
 - 🔭 I’m currently working on a Poker Game using JavaFX
 - 🌱 I’m currently learning computing theory and making myself hirable
 - 🤔 I’m looking for help with internship opportunities and marketing myself professionally